WebAssembly/tool-conventions/EHScheme.md

 toolchain side to generate compatible wasm binary files to support the aforementioned [WebAssembly exception handling proposal](https://github.com/WebAssembly/excption-handling/blob/master/proposals/Exceptions.md).

+This spec is tentative and may change in future.
+The prototype implementation work is in progress, and is currently only targeting C++ based on Itanium C++ ABI.
 This document assumes you have general knowledge about Itanium C++ ABI based exception handling.

-This spec is tentative and may change in future.
-The prototype implementation work is in progress, and is currently only targeting C++.

 ---